BOARD POLICY

 1. the Board, by majority vote of those members present, determines that the meeting is a special meeting to respond to an emergency situation;

-2. the Board determines, by either a 2/3 majority or if unavailable a unanimous vote of all Board members present, that the need to take action arose after the posting of the agenda;
+2. the Board determines, by either a 2/3 majority or if unavailable a unanimous vote of all Board members present, that the need to take immediate action arose after the posting of the agenda;

 3. the matter was properly posted for a previous meeting occurring not less than five (5) days earlier, and was continued to an adjourned meeting for the purpose of taking action.

-Discussion of Agenda Items
+Public Participation / Discussion of Agenda Items

 Request for Placing an Item on the Agenda